SPIRSCSIC/tee-integration/README.md

 ```

 ## Clients
-The code of the clients (entities and revokers) can be found under
+The code of the clients (producers and monitors) can be found under
 `host/gicp_api`.
-There are 3 parts:
+There are 3 elements:
 - **server.py**: This code runs in the same machine as the TEE.
 It'll execute the commands
   through `gdemos.ke`
 - **client.py**: This is the client used by every entity that is in charge of signing assets.
-- **client_rev.py**: This is the client used by entities that have the permission to revoke signature identities.
+- **client_mon.py**: This is the client used by entities (monitors) that have the permission to revoke signature identities.

 The messages between server and clients must be mutually authenticated.
 The server must have
 access to the CA chain in order to validate client certificates.